quentin-sommer/react-useragent/README.md

 ## Introduction

 Imagine being able to render magnificent, deep links, beautiful download buttons for your app.
-Well, Now you can
+Well, Now you can.

 ``` js
 <div>